ViperImaging/PublicGuides/quick_start_guide/README.md

 3. With ViperVision running navigate to *System Settings*, then the *About* section tab.
 ![Example image: click system settings](./img/fig-5_system_settings.jpg)

-4. Select the *Register Online* button
+4. Select the *Register Online* button.
 ![Example image: click register online](./img/fig-6_register_online.jpg)

 5. Paste the registration key into the *Enter New Registration Key* field and click Okay.